 In the UK and elsewhere in the 70s, the personnel of early and contemporary music scenes often overlapped (see here, under “Performance practice”)—both seeking to innovate, to escape the confines of received conventions.

 Now, it’s great to rediscover the radical nature of early recordings, and I’d be the first to lament the bland auto-pilot knit-your-own-yogurt sackcloth-and-ashes of the HIP fringes.
 But Esfahani almost seems to be indulging in PC gone mad gone mad.
 The early music scene that evolved since the 1960s was anything but fusty: what drove musos to it was seeking to communicate with an energy that would speak to modern audiences.
 So, much as I like many of Esfahani’s examples, I like a lot of HIP renditions even more.

 * * *

 I’ve touched on related issues in several posts, linked in Reception history.
-On a lighter note, for vignettes on my days in the English Baroque Soloists, see here and here.
+On a lighter note, see here; and for vignettes on my days in the English Baroque Soloists, here and here.